 I started by researching other apps with strong achievements systems to get a better sense of the different types of structures and options we might consider.
 For instance, there are one-time badges vs. repeatable badges.
 There are badges that you can earn anytime vs. badges that are time constrained.
 Some badges can be automated while others are manually awarded in real life.

-We knew that good achievement systems were successful in part due to strong visual design so the overall aesthetic of our badges was very important.
-Additionally, stakeholders wanted these badges to simultaneously look and feel like Tinkercad but also reference the Autodesk parent brand.
-I spent a lot of time brainstorming visual badge styles to try to get the balance right between the two brands.
+Many of the successful achievement systems I looked at had strong visual design so I knew the overall final aesthetic of our badges was very important.
+Additionally, stakeholders wanted these badges to double as marketing tools to help improve recognition of both Tinkercad and the parent brand Autodesk.
+I spent a lot of time brainstorming to try to get the balance right between the two brands.

 The final badge illustrations are fun and cheerful and fit right in to the existing Tinkercad brand ecosystem.
 I utilized isometric drawing to reference the 3D nature of Tinkercad's workspace and pulled the colors from Tinkercad's logo.
 The Autodesk parent brand is present but in a subtle way, allowing the Tinkercad brand that teachers and students know and love to be center stage.

-We crafted marketing pages where teachers and students can find more detailed information about each badge and access learning resources.
-I designed the layout of the pages, helped with copy, and finalized all image assets.
+We crafted informative website pages for the badges so that teachers and students had a place to find more detailed information about each skill's recommended criteria and access learning resources.
+I designed the page layouts and a product teammate wrote the content.

 ISTE booth